 MSM has been touted for many health benefits for several years now, both in humans and in animals.
-We do know that it has the ability to act as an anti-inflammatory by blocking parts of some key inflammatory pathways, including the COX-2 pathway, which is commonly implicated with joint inflammation.
+We do know that it has the ability to act as an anti-inflammatory by blocking parts of some key inflammatory pathways, including the COX-2 pathway, which is commonly implicated with joint non-normal inflammatory response.

-Through its actions in blocking some of these pathways and reducing inflammation and oxidative damage from free radicals, MSM also thereby acts as an antioxidant and modulator of the immune system.
+Through its actions in blocking some of these pathways and reducing non-normal inflammatory response and oxidative damage from free radicals, MSM also thereby acts as an antioxidant and modulator of the immune system.

 Our next ingredient may very well be one that you could find in your own spice cabinet at home.
 Turmeric, also called turmeric root, is a yellow-orange spice very closely related to ginger.
 It hails from India, Asia, and Central America.

 Turmeric’s primary active ingredient, curcumin, is not only what gives the spice it’s telltale yellow-orange color, but is also responsible for most of turmeric’s purported benefits.

 In the human arena, there is much evidence that turmeric and more specifically curcumin, has numerous health benefits.
 The National Center for Complementary and Integrative Health (NCCIH), a division of the National Institutes of Health (NIH), states several findings in preliminary studies.

 - less frequent heart attacks

 - reduced skin irritation after radiation treatments